 Travel Trailer Lost in Bemidji Fire

-Firefighters were at the scene for an hour with twelve firefighters and four pieces of equipment.
+Firefighters were at the scene for an hour with 12 firefighters and four pieces of equipment.
 No injuries were reported, but the trailer and its contents are a total loss.

 Lakeland News is member supported content.
 Please consider supporting Lakeland News today.